amabdulr/CNWG/ReviewYourChunks.md

 ---
 ### Short Description Rules
    - If `<shortdesc>` is missing entirely, output: **"❌ No `<shortdesc>` found."**
-  -  Short description should be 1–2 sentences (20–50 words) begins with "This topic outlines the…"
+  -  Short description should be 1–2 sentences (20–50 words) begins with an action verb such as "Outlines the…"
-  -  Example: This topic outlines the …
+  -  Example: Outlines the …
   -  Example: Consider these guidelines when
 ---